 We live in the Era of the Instant.
-People expect to have things quickly & relatively easily.
-Technology has produced an array of labor-saving devices that reduce once arduous tasks to effortless, “push a button & voila” procedures.
-Sadly, many people assume such instantifying applies to the acquisition of knowledge as well.
+People expect to have things quickly and relatively easily.
+Technology has produced an array of labor-saving devices that reduce once arduous tasks to effortless, “push a button and voila” procedures.
+Sadly, many assume such instantifying applies to the acquisition of knowledge as well.
 The internet enhances this expectation with ready access to on-line information, not just thru a desktop computer, but via smartphones where ever we are.

 And of course, if it’s on the interwebs, it must be true.

 But knowledge and understanding are different things.
 Knowing a fact doesn’t equal understanding a concept, truth or principle.
 And many people now want their history in condensed form.
 They don’t really care to understand so much as to “get an A on the quiz” or, be able to answer trivia game questions.
-They can answer multiple choice but wouldn’t have a clue how to write the answer to an essay question.
+They can answer multiple choice but wouldn’t have a clue how to write an essay.

 I say all this as we fill in some of our gaps on Martin Luther for two reasons.